‘Oh, Danny Boy’: Lyrics and History of Ireland’s Beloved Song

-Frederic Weatherly wrote the words to Danny Boy in 1910 and added them to the Londonderry Air in 1912.
-It was vocalist Elsie Griffin who made the song one of the most popular songs of the era as she entertained British troops in France during WWI.
+It was the vocalist Elsie Griffin who made the song one of the most popular songs of the era as she entertained British troops in France during WWI.
 The very first recording of Danny Boy was produced in 1918 by Ernestine Schumann-Heink.

 Is Danny Boy a funeral song?